pinobatch/pently/docs/pentlyas.md

 Pently works by setting the period of a tone generator to periods associated with musical pitches.
-On the pulse and triangle channels, both sound effects and musical notes are defined on a logarithmic scale in units of semitones above 55 Hz, where a semitone is one-twelfth of an octave, and an octave is a 2 to 1 frequency ratio.
+On the pulse and triangle channels, both sound effects and musical notes are defined on a logarithmic scale in units of semitones above 55 Hz.

 The **note names** `c d e f g a b` refer to notes in the C major scale, or 0, 2, 4, 5, 7, 9, and 11 semitones above the octave's base.